-8. install the new thermal module into the chassis as shown.
+8. Install the new thermal module into the chassis as shown.
 Ensure that the four screws on the new thermal module are aligned with corresponding holes in the system board.

 Figure 69.
-Positioning the new thermal module
+Installing the thermal module

 - 9. Follow the clockwise sequence of 2, 4, 1, and 3 to install the four screws to secure the new thermal module.
 Do not over-tighten the screws. - 10.
 Reinstall the cover presence switch.
 See "Replacing the cover presence switch" on page 71. - 11.
 Reinstall the internal speaker.
-See "Replacing the internal speaker" on page 69.
+See "Replacing the internal speaker" on page 68.